JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 At its intended use, walking and light jogging, the Slimline performs well.
 The belt is stable underfoot up to around 7 mph, and the 1.75 CHP motor handles sustained jogging without strain.
 Motor noise is modest at moderate speeds and becomes more audible above 8 mph, but stays reasonable by compact-treadmill standards.

 The lack of incline is the most significant practical limitation for anyone after varied training.
 Incline walking burns considerably more calories per hour than flat walking at the same speed, and protocols like 12-3-30 need at least 12 percent incline to work as intended.
 None of that is available here.
-If incline is on your list, the RunRise at £699 in the sale adds power incline and Kinomap connectivity for £200 more.
+If incline is on your list, the RunRise at £799 adds 10 percent power incline and Kinomap connectivity for £200 more, though 12-3-30 specifically needs the 12 percent incline you get on the Sprint-7.

 For context on the speed: 9.9 mph (16 km/h) is a fast jog for most people.
 A 10-minute-mile pace is 6 mph, so most home runners training for 5K to 10K distances will find 9.9 mph gives enough headroom throughout a training plan.
 Our speed calculator converts between mph, km/h and running pace.